-You will study four core modules:
+You will study the following core modules:

 Advanced Studies in Instrumental/Vocal Composition

 The module contains the following main areas of study: repertoire studies, advanced compositional techniques, studies in notation, issues of compositional aesthetics.

 Topics covered will include: editing and preparation of materials at a professional level, recent stylistic developments in contemporary music, the rational and the intuitive.
 Composers discussed may range from Ades and Adams to Lutoslawski and Ligeti.